-People fall subject to actions, referred to as contempt, after a judgment order or decree has been issued by the court.
+People fall subject to actions, referred to as contempts, after a judgment order or a decree has been issued by the court.
 These declaratory items sometimes are issued to govern the behavior of parents.
-Generally at the beginning there is an order referred to as a standing order which parents must follow.
+Generally at the beginning there is an order referred to as a “standing order” which parents must follow.

-Most important as your attorney if we produce evidence that your soon to be ex has willfully disregarded the standing order OR any order we can then “make a motion” or “move” for a contempt ruling.
+Most importantly, as your family law attorney, if we produce evidence that your soon-to-be ex spouse has willfully disregarded the standing order OR any order, we can then “make a motion” or “move” for a contempt ruling.

-If the court rules in our favor for contempt it typically with give out a new decree binding the parent who was held in contempt.
+If the court rules in our favor for contempt, it typically will give out a new decree that will bind the parent who was held in contempt.

-Of course, there will be a contempt hearing and there the accused will be allowed to present evidence about the inability to comply.
+Of course, there will be a contempt hearing during which the accused will be allowed to present evidence about the inability to comply.

-How to determine what you face from a contempt action
+How to determine what you face from Contempt of Court

-While Contempt is a civil (not a criminal) offense, so the court typically hands down orders to make someone comply, keep in mind that jail is also an option.
+While contempt is a civil (not a criminal) offense, the court typically hands down orders to make someone comply.
+Keep in mind that jail is also an option.

-A thorough evaluation of your situation can help in determining exactly what you will face or what you can have your soon to be ex face.
-Contempt isn’t taken lightly by the court and is serious everytime that it is brought before the judge.
+A thorough evaluation of your situation can help in determining exactly what you will face or what you can have your soon-to-be ex partner/spouse face.
+Contempt isn’t taken lightly by the court and is serious every time that it is brought before the judge.